Misti: Human geography

-Misti lies north of Arequipa, the second-largest city in Peru, and is the best known volcano of Peru.
-The Inca empire's Condesuyos province included the volcano; presently Misti is in the Arequipa Department.
-The mountain is visible from the Pacific Ocean.
+Misti is often described as Peru's best-known volcano and rises just north of Arequipa, being visible from the Pacific Ocean.
+Historically the area formed part of the Inca Empire's Condesuyos province; today it lies in the Arequipa Department.

-The volcano rises about 3.5 km above Arequipa.
-Dirt roads heading from Arequipa to Chivay run along the northern/western foot of Misti, and those to Juliaca along the southern/eastern foot.
+Dirt roads heading from Arequipa to Chivay run along the northern and western foot of Misti, and those to Juliaca along the southern and eastern foot.
 Inca roads from the Arequipa area passed by the volcano.
-There are numerous dams on the Rio Chili, including the Aguada Blanca Dam and reservoir north of the volcano, El Frayle (both north of the volcano) and Hidroeléctrica Charcani I, II, III, IV, V and VI along the northwestern foot of Misti; their hydroelectric power plants provide electricity to Arequipa.
+There are numerous dams on the Rio Chili: North of the volcano are Aguada Blanca and El Frayle, while Hidroeléctrica Charcani I, II, III, IV, V and VI are along the northwestern foot of Misti; their hydroelectric power plants provide electricity to Arequipa.

-Italian geographer Gustavo Cumin in 1925 stated that three small man-made structures in the crater had been known since 1677, but noted that their origin was unknown.
+In 1925, the Italian geographer Gustavo Cumin reported that three small man‑made structures in the crater had been known since 1677, although their origin was unclear.
 Inca ceremonial platforms on the summit associated with human sacrifices were probably destroyed by human activity around 1900.

-In 1893 (Note: Four years earlier, a team headed by Bailey had evaluated Misti as a potential site for an astronomical observatory.), professor Solon Irving Bailey from the Harvard College Observatory installed what was then the world's highest weather station on Misti.
-The Misti observatory was in its time the highest permanently inhabited location on Earth.
-The selection of the volcano was motivated by the clear, calm atmosphere at Misti.
-The station was one of several stations built at the time to investigate the atmosphere at such high altitudes; it was also used for research on the response of the human body to high altitudes and on the solar eclipse of 16 April 1893.
-Another weather station, named "Mt.
-Blanc Station", was installed at the base of the volcano after 1888.
-Both were shut down in 1901 when Harvard College Observatory decided to only maintain a station in Arequipa; storms have since erased any trace of the summit observatory.
-Observation of physics phenomena, such as cosmic ray measurements, were sporadically carried out on Misti during the 20th century.
+In 1893, professor Solon Irving Bailey (Note: Four years earlier, a team headed by Bailey had evaluated Misti as a potential site for an astronomical observatory.) from the Harvard College Observatory installed what was then the world's highest weather station on Misti.
+The site was chosen for its clear, calm atmosphere and became the highest continuously inhabited location on Earth for a time.
+The station was one of several stations built at the time to investigate the atmosphere at such high altitudes; it was also used for research on the response of the human body to high altitudes.
+A second station ("Mt.
+Blanc Station") was built after 1888, at the volcano's base; both closed in 1901 when Harvard consolidated operations in Arequipa.
+Storms have since erased any trace of the summit observatory.
+Observations of physical phenomena, such as cosmic‑ray measurements, were carried out sporadically on Misti during the 20th century.